-If you find you are struggling to get your dog to ingest the much needed remedy.
-You can add herbs to yogurt.
+If you find you are struggling to get your dog to ingest a much-needed remedy, you can add herbs to yogurt.
 Yogurt contains probiotics that are excellent for the digestive system.
-I often use a Greek Yogurt for my dog, as it has an abundance of protein as well.
+I often use unflavored Greek yogurt for my dog, as it has an abundance of protein as well.

 © 2016 Cynthia Hoover

 No Garlic not safe for dogs as much it is for us.
 Garlic can be very toxic for them.